front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 ---
 id: environment-variables
 title: Environment variables
 description: "Environment variables available in Front-Commerce are the configurations that are likely to change depending on the current environment of your application.
-For instance, you could have three different environments: production, staging and local."
+For instance, you could have three different environments: production, staging, and local."
 ---

 Environment variables documented in this guide can be defined in two different ways: